jonathanmcd/companyApp/README.md

 #Installation

-List of software used to develop this SPA
+List of software used to develop this web application:
 + HTML5
 + CSS3
 + Javascript